Elly Pamatong: USAFFE

 Elly Pamatong led his own organization called the United States Allied Freedom Fighters of the East (USAFFE; not to be confused with the United States Army Forces in the Far East).
 According to himself, the organization is a "anti-communist paramilitary organization" meant to oppose the New People's Army in Mindanao.
 The organization has been described by the media as a far-right group.
-Pamatong held the rank of "five star general" within the group.
+Pamatong has reportedly held the title "reverend attorney general" (RAGEN) within the group.
+Alternatively he has been described as a "five star general" in the USAFFE.

 Pamatong's USAFFE was established in 2003 and was based on a compound in Cagayan de Oro owned by Edmundo Pamintuan who was a client of Pamatong as a lawyer who led the Back to Christ Discovery Crusade group.
 When Pamintuan died in 2002, Pamatong recruited members of the Christ Discovery Crusade as part of his USAFFE, which he claimed to be a holdover of the original United States Army Forces in the Far East of World War II.
 The compound was raided in 2017 by the Martial Law Special Action Group in coordination with several other security government authorities and confiscated firearms and explosives.

 The USAFFE was allegedly involved in a plot to bomb Ninoy Aquino International Airport in 2014 and Pamatong was arrested for his suspected involvement.
 The group also plotted to bomb the SM Mall of Asia, the Chinese Embassy and the headquarters of D.M.
 Consunji Inc. which employs hundreds of Chinese.

 In January 2019, Pamatong burned the flags of China and Malaysia on two occasions on behalf of his group.
 He burned the Chinese flag as protest against the "economic colonisation" and "dismemberment" of the Philippines by the People's Republic of China.
 His actions towards the Malaysian flag was a protest against what he calls the "continuing invasion" of Sabah by Malaysia.
 The action caused diplomatic process against the Philippine government over the matter with the latter stating Pamatong's actions as not reflective of the country's official stance.
 Pamatong has previously been charged for declaring himself as president of the Philippines, among other criminal acts.

+Since Pamatong's death, it is unclear as to who currently serves as the head of the USAFFE.